shantanu-joshi/Assignment/README.md

 Ques1 -> Coded in python with Selenium

-Ques2 -> Coded in python in two parts
+Ques2 -> Coded in python in two parts and there screenshots for output

 Prerequisite: